Eylor/DominionGen/README.md

 A small project that creates playable setups for the board game Dominion.

 File Overview:
-  This project is effectively broken down into two essential components.
+  This project has been broken down into two essential components.

   1: URLtoDB: a web scraper to gather card info from websites and store in a database.